MARION COUNTY WEED DEPARTMENT:

 Two additional weeds are County optional, Multiflora Rose and Bull Thistle.
 Neither has been declared noxious by Marion County.

 Cost Share Certificates are also available from this office.
 These act as discount coupons for purchase of approved chemicals from chemical dealers.
 These certificates shall be issued prior to the chemical purchase.
+We also work with the local coops and spray companies, including aerial spray companies, to provide the cost share certificates after the acreage has been sprayed to get an accurate amount of chemicals used.

 Before issuing a cost share certificate, the weed office needs to know the name of the landowner and operator, name of the applicator, type of weed infestation, legal description of the ground, per acre rate of chemical application, and number of acres to be treated.